tosin2013/todo-demo-app-helmrepo/openshift-pipelines/github-actions.md

 # Deploy using Github Actions

+## Requirements Fork this repo

+## Deploy Workshop using Github Actions
 1. Request a OpenShift 4.12 Instance.
+   1. OpenShift 4.12 is required for this workshop.
+   2. Commits are welcome for 4.13 support.
 2. Configure ssh on machine
 3. Run Ansible Navigator Pipeline on Workstation
    ![20230622091805](https://i.imgur.com/fBwRLDr.png)